 Within a short span of time, Agile frameworks have proven their worth in the field of project management.
 Termed as the best-kept management secret on the planet by Steve Denning, the director of the Scrum Alliance, Agile implementation projects are found to be 28% more successful than traditional projects.

-Due to refined preset of rules, Agile framework not only streamlines the project flow but it can also enhance team collaboration.
+Due to the refined preset of rules, the Agile framework not only streamlines the project flow but it can also enhance team collaboration.
 In fact, according to Manny Gonzalez, CEO of the Scrum Alliance, “Agile is now much more than a revolutionary approach to work for the software development industry.
 It is transforming a wide variety of industries and specialties from marketing and human resources to financial services”.

 Most common Agile implementation practices